marcklemp/vips/README.md

 ## Acknowledgements

 This project was inspired by `aide.el` by Junji Zhi.
 The POST-related code was adapted and extended from the original code in `aide.el`.
-We thank Junji Zhi for their contribution to the open source community. `aide.el` is licensed under the GPL license.
+I thank Junji Zhi for their contribution to the open source community. `aide.el` is licensed under the GPL license.